metrowave/FilmicPath/README.md

 # FilmicPath
-Visualisation of camera path in film Keep Cool
+Visualisation of camera path in a scene in film 'Keep Cool 1997'

 ![](FilmicPath.jpg)